Gordon Durie

-Gordon Scott Durie (born on 6 December, 1965 in Paisley) is the Scottish former professional footballer, a utility player who usually played as a striker.
-He played for East Fife, Hibernian, Chelsea, Tottenham Hotspur, Rangers and Hearts.
+Gordon Scott Durie (born 6 December 1965) is a Scottish former professional football player and coach.
+He was a utility player who usually played as a striker for East Fife, Hibernian, Chelsea, Tottenham Hotspur, Rangers and Hearts.
 He was also capped 43 times by Scotland.
 After retiring as a player in 2001, in 2010, he became a coach and manager, working for East Fife and Rangers as an assistant.

 Playing career

-Durie started his senior career with East Fife, and he then moved to Hibernian in 1984; while still in his teens, he played on the losing side in the 1985 Scottish League Cup Final with Hibs, who sold him to Chelsea for £400,000 in 1986.
+Durie started his senior career with East Fife, and he then moved to Hibernian in 1984; while still in his teens, he played on the losing side in the 1985 Scottish League Cup final with Hibs, who sold him to Chelsea for £400,000 in 1986.

 His spell with Chelsea from 1986 to 1991, yielded 63 goals in total from 153 appearances, and they won the Football League Second Division in 1989. in 1991, Durie moved to Tottenham Hotspur for a £2.2 million fee.
 Durie scored on his debut in a 3–2 away win at The Dell versus Southampton.
 He was also their first goalscorer in the Premier League, in a 2–2 home draw with Crystal Palace on 22 August 1992.